doki-theme/doki-theme-web/CONTRIBUTING.md

 - Create the tab images for the chrome themes
 - Build the `DokiThemeDefinitions.ts` for both the `masterExtension` and Firefox extension.

 Sometimes a particular theme has something that is just a bit off.
-Thankfully there is a way to fix small one off issues.
+Thankfully, there is a way to fix small one-off issues.

 In the `buildAssets/themes/definitions` directory lives all the chrome definitions.
 These are used to override the defaults provided by the `masterThemes`

-Here is an example that overrides:
+Here is an example that overrides the following:

 - The background placement
 - Search bar text color